onflow/flow-go/pkg/language/docs/language.md

 The return type, if any, is separated from the parameters by a colon (`:`).
 The function code needs to be enclosed in opening and closing braces.

-Each parameter can have a label, the name that a function call needs to use to provide an argument value for the parameter.
+Each parameter needs to have a label, the name that a function call needs to use to provide an argument value for the parameter.
 Argument labels precede the parameter name.
 The special argument label `_` indicates that a function call can omit the argument label.
-If no argument label is provided, the function call must use the parameter name.
+If no `_` argument label is provided, the function call must use the parameter name.

 Each parameter needs to have a type annotation, which follows the parameter name after a colon.